makeyourownmaker/mementomori/README.md

  * Check and double-check the milestone calculations
  * Support males and females who are older than the life expectancy estimates
+ * Switch to argparse module for CLI option handling
    * Expand usage information
- * Add docstrings
+   * Replace/simplify check_opts function with argparse choice parameters
  * Add unit tests
  * Return "x years, y months, z weeks and a days" instead of "42.87 years"
  * Add option to print dates for next and/or all future milestone(s)